 Jen McNally is a director of mental health and wellness, psychotherapist and a national speaker who has dedicated her career to helping empower others.
 Her work emphasizes the importance of maintaining productive mental health holistically, both inside and out of the workplace.
 She consults nationally by helping private and public institutions implement effective strategies to promote engagement in the workplace and minimize professional burnout.
-She has been providing mental health services, psychoeducation, and administration for more than 18 years to children and families in a variety of settings, including residential treatment facilities, outpatient treatment, and schools.
+She has been providing mental health services, psychoeducation, and administration nearing 20 years to children and families in a variety of settings, including residential treatment facilities, outpatient treatment, and schools.

 Having previously served on Nebraska’s Children’s Commission (LB821), Jen was appointed as Nebraska’s Psychotropic Medication Committee’s chairperson.
 She currently works as a director of mental health and wellness, employing trauma-focused cognitive-behavioral therapy (TF-CBT) and CBT, among other modalities.